 If I were picking people to start a movement with, I’d certainly eliminate anyone brandishing a blade.

 Yet, Jesus’ criteria is different.
-He accepts his followers as they are — with issues, baggage, problems — and swords.
+He accepts his followers as they are —with issues, baggage, problem—and swords.